Roger K. Lewis: Journalist and cartoonist

-Since 1984 The Washington Post has published Lewis award-winning "Shaping the City" column, illustrated with his cartoons.
-He addresses a broad range of issues: architecture and urban design; land use planning and regulation; affordable housing; historic preservation; smart growth; sustainability; and public policy affecting the built environment.
+From 1984 The Washington Post published Lewis' award-winning "Shaping the City" column, illustrated with his cartoons.
+He addressed a broad range of issues: architecture and urban design; land use planning and regulation; affordable housing; historic preservation; smart growth; sustainability; and public policy affecting the built environment.

 His "Shaping the City" cartoons have been the subject of several one-man exhibitions, among them: the National Building Museum; "The Design Comedy", at the American Institute of Architects national headquarters; and "30 Years of Shaping the City", at the District Architecture Center in Washington, D.C.
 He also has been commissioned to draw original cartoons published in books and articles by other writers.

 Author

 Lewis' book, Architect?
 A Candid Guide to the Profession ISBN 978-0-262-51884-0, was first published by the MIT Press in 1985, with revised editions published in 1998 and 2013.
 Editions of Architect? have been translated and published in Japanese ISBN 4306061051, Spanish ISBN 9681857267, Korean ISBN 8970231110 and Chinese ISBN 9787302469957.
 His second book, Shaping the City, a collection of his Washington Post columns and cartoons, was published in 1987 by the AIA Press.
 ISBN 0-913962-88-0 He also co-authored The Growth Management Handbook [OCLC 20815126], a "primer for citizen and government planners on the concepts of growth management and regional planning," published in 1989.